Omaha & Northeast Nebraska ROAD TRIP

 NEBRASKA AUTO TOUR 2

-Downtown area includes: Lewis & Clark National Historic Trail Headquarters and Visitor Center, Joslyn Art Museum (Bodmer Collection), Durham Museum, Bob Kerrey Pedestrian Bridge, Lewis & Clark Landing and Riverfront Trail, Heartland of America Park, First National’s Spirit of Nebraska’s Wilderness and Pioneer Courage Park, Old Market Entertainment District, and the CHI Health Center Arena.
+Downtown area includes Lewis & Clark National Historic Trail Headquarters and Visitor Center, Bob Kerrey Pedestrian Bridge, The Durham Museum, First National’s Spirit of Nebraska’s Wilderness/Pioneer Courage sculpture parks, the Old Market Entertainment District, and the CHI Health Center Arena.
 South Omaha includes Omaha’s Henry Doorly Zoo & Aquarium, Lauritzen Gardens, and Kenefick Park.
 North Omaha includes the Mormon Trail Center at Winter Quarters.

 2. Fort Calhoun

 Fort Atkinson State Historical Park, a re-created 1820’s frontier outpost is at the historic site of the First Council between Lewis & Clark and Native Americans from the Otoe and Missouria tribes.
 Today the Fort has been re-created to be authentic in every detail and features displays, artifacts, a theater and historical re-enactments the first weekend of every month during the summer and fall.
 Visitors to Fort Calhoun can also step back in time to the area’s pioneer past at the Washington County Museum and the historic Frahm House.
 Boyer Chute National Wildlife Refuge is nearby.

 Includes the Tower of the Winds Monument, Cottonwood Marina and Riverfront Park.

 Summit Lake State Recreation Area on Hwy 32 West, includes camping, fishing and hunting.
 Tekamah features the Burt County Museum.
 Missouri River access and camping at Beck Park in Decatur.